Japanese opium policy in Taiwan (1895–1945): Taiwan Opium Edict of 1897

-Opium trade as a revenue source
+Opium trade as a revenue source and the eventual eradication of opium smoking

 The 'Opium Edict' is viewed by some historians as the initial demonstration by the Japanese government of their intentions to profit from the opium trade.
 The government was in the process of making the opium trade a monopoly for their individual gain, whilst simultaneously developing policies which permitted users to continue smoking and prohibited people from starting to smoke.
-In 1896, 1 year after the Japanese began establishing a monopoly, opium revenue made up 60% of Taiwan's total yearly revenue, which continued to grow throughout the 1900s.
-The monopoly led to an increase in revenue achieved by inflated prices of opium and an overall decrease of smokers.
+In 1896, 1 year after the Japanese began establishing a monopoly, opium revenue made up 60% of Taiwan's total yearly revenue, which continued to grow throughout the 1900s, until opium smoking was effectively eradicated by the end of the Japanese era.
+The monopoly initially led to an increase in revenue achieved by inflated prices of opium and an overall decrease of smokers.
 The outcome of the Opium Edict suggests that the Opium policy had a twofold function, in that, revenue was needed to fund Japan's occupation of Formosa and that controlling opium usage in Taiwan was a direct method of controlling the population.
-Another function of the opium policy was the economic prosperity achieved by the government as a result of the monopoly which could be used to further Japan's colonial interests.

-The rise of Japan's militarism in the late 1930s saw Japan rely more heavily on the resources of their colonies.
-As World War II progressed, opium licensing became a source of much-needed revenue for Japan's war efforts.
-Japan used Taiwan's resources and manpower to support them in their war effort as well as the revenue of the opium trade.
-The opium trade was so profitable for the Japanese government and supported the needs of the military to such an extent that in 1942 the Japanese government expanded their revenue operation to included 277 kg of cocaine, which was processed by the Japanese colonial government in Taiwan.
+Nevertheless, the Japanese colonial government implemented a program of opium eradication.
+In 1930 it established the Government Center Hospital for Opium Addicts.
+Professor Tsungming Tu, the first Taiwanese to earn a medical doctorate, was appointed as its head.
+He devised a method for testing the presence of opium in patients' urine and a treatment method based on the substitution of opium with decreasing dosage of morphine.
+By the time Taiwan reverted to Chinese control in 1945, the number of opium smokers in Taiwan had become negligible.
+The eradication of opium smoking was seen as one of the most significant medical accomplishments during the Japanese colonial era.